 Author: Rohesia Hamilton Metcalfe

-I design websites and write about things people might like to know about websites and digital marketing.
+I design websites for artists that include art archiving functionality.
+I also give workshops and write about things artists might like to know.

 More topics to explore